Music: Ministry & Policies

 Music Ministry for Weddings

-This Ministry assists couples to prepare the musical pieces and songs for the celebration of their Wedding Mass or Liturgy in our Cathedral.
+The members of this Music Ministry assist couples to prepare the musical pieces and songs for the celebration of their Wedding Mass or Liturgy in our Cathedral.
 The Director will acquaint the couples with Catholic Liturgical norms for weddings and Parish policies regarding musicians and singers.

 “Music, which is an essential element of the celebration of Christian Marriage,